sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 {% endanchor %}

 All email sent through Marketing Campaigns is required to have an unsubscribe link allowing recipients to quickly and easily unsubscribe from your emails.

+The [unsubscribe] tag must always be present, and you must always either select an unsubscribe group or include a custom unsubscribe URL.
+For detailed instructions on adding unsubscribe links to your campaigns, [click here]({{root_url}}/Classroom/Basics/Marketing_Campaigns/unsubscribe_groups.html).

 **********

 {% anchor h2 %}